antcolag/iEventListener/README.md

 obj.addEventListener('ion', function(e){console.log('addEventListener',arguments)})
 obj.attachEvent('ion', function(e){console.log('addEventListener',arguments)})
 obj.attachEvent('onion', function(e){console.log('addEventListener',arguments)})
-// all of the above methods have the same semantic: add a listener for the 'ion' event obj.ononion = function(e){console.log('ononion',arguments)};         // this will never be fired!!!! obj.onion = function(){console.log('onion',arguments)};  // this will be invoked on ion event and on onion event!! obj.dispatchEvent('onion');
+// all of the above methods give the same result: add a listener for the 'ion' event obj.ononion = function(e){console.log('ononion',arguments)};         // this will never be fired!!!! obj.onion = function(){console.log('onion',arguments)};  // this will be invoked on ion event and on onion event!! obj.dispatchEvent('onion');